andyatkinson/blog/README.md

-# blog
+This is the source for my blog.

-## build
+### Build

     bundle exec jekyll build

-## local server
+### Run jekyll server locally

     jekyll -w serve

 ### Theme

-Using the [kasper](https://github.com/rosario/kasper) theme for Jekyll, which was inspired by Ghost.
+This blog uses the [kasper](https://github.com/rosario/kasper) theme for Jekyll.

-## Deployment
+### Deployment

-Deployed on Heroku with [these instructions](http://jbhannah.net/blog/2013/01/16/jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.html)
+Deployed on Heroku with [these instructions](http://jbhannah.net/blog/2013/01/16/jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.html).